farjanaferdausi-cs50ai/Multi-Tool-Medical-AI-Agent-LangChain-SQLite/README.md

 ## 🔎 Overview

-I built this project as my **Module 23 assignment** (Ostad AI/ML Engineering & Data Science Program).
+I built this project as my **Module 23 assignment** (AI/ML Engineering Program, Batch:6 , Ostad).
 It demonstrates how a single AI agent can intelligently decide, per question, whether to:

 1. 📊 Query a structured SQL database and answer with real statistics, or